RISE Placement Testing

 Placement Testing is administered by appointment only.
 Students should utilize the the PCC Online Scheduler below to schedule their appointment.
 Students should schedule their testing appointment ASAP upon receipt of their acceptance letter, since testing appointments are limited.
 Students who wait until summer, which is Testing’s busy period, to schedule an appointment may find that all testing appointments are already booked.
 Students will NOT be able to register for classes until they complete their placement test.

-*Students who require testing accommodations are required to contact PCC Disability Services prior to scheduling a testing appointment.
+*Students who require testing accommodations are required to contact PCC Office of Accessibility Services prior to scheduling a testing appointment.

 ** Students testing for other institutions are required to obtain a Remote Testing Voucher from their home institution (see PCC Testing Appointment Policy).